KhronosGroup/SPIRV-LLVM-Translator/README.md

 is no guarantee that older release branches are proactively kept up to date with main, but you can request specific commits on older release branches by creating a pull request or raising an issue on GitHub.

+## Deprecation of "preview extensions"

+In a case if a "preview extension" has to be deprecated, as the first step one should disable support for forward translation of the extension in the main branch (this will prevent new SPIR-V modules from being generated using the extension).
+Meanwhile support reverse translation for the extension should be continued (this retains compatibility with existing SPIR-V modules).
+  * Addition of deprecation warning for the extension is not required, yet recommended for extensions adding instructions representable in LLVM IR only via SPIR-V friendly LLVM IR.
+  * We encourage backporting the changes to other branches to speed up removal, but this is not required.

+After at least one release cycle one may remove support for reverse translation in the main branch as well, at which point support for the "preview extension" is considered removed.

+These are guidelines, not requirements, and we will consider exceptions on a case-by-case basis.